Battle of the Atlantic: June 1943 – May 1945

 In 1945 Dönitz continued with the same approach: type VII schnorkel U-boats mounted 113 patrols to British waters from Norway and Germany.
 Sixty-five U-boats were lost by the end of the war.
 Another nineteen type IX U-boats sailed for the Americas; these U-boats sank three small warships and three merchants for the loss of nine of their own.
 Of the much awaited elektroboote, only five Type XXIII coastal elektroboote made seven patrols in 1945 which sank five small freighters.
 Only one of the big type XXI elektroboote embarked upon a patrol before the end of the war but it did not see action.
-In the last month of the war, many U-boats fled the Baltic ports as they were overrun by the Red army.
+In the last month of the war, many U-boats fled the Baltic ports as they were overrun by the Red Army.
 Eight elektroboote and nine other U-boats were sunk by Allied aircraft as they fled towards bases in Norway.

 The last actions in American waters took place on 5–6 May 1945, which saw the sinking of the steamer and the destruction of and in separate incidents.
 The last actions of the Battle of the Atlantic were on 7–8 May. was the last U-boat sunk in action, by an RAF Catalina; while the Norwegian minesweeper and the freighters and were torpedoed in separate incidents, hours before the German surrender.

 At the end of the war, 222 U-boats were scuttled by their crews.
 The remaining 174 U-boats, at sea or in port, were surrendered to the Allies.
 Most were destroyed in Operation Deadlight after the war, but some served in Allied navies.
 Six were in Japan at the time of the German surrender and were captured by the Japanese.

 German tactical and technical changes

-The development of torpedoes also improved with the pattern-running Flächen-Absuch-Torpedo (FAT), which ran a pre-programmed course criss-crossing the convoy path and the G7es acoustic torpedo (known to the Allies as German Naval Acoustic Torpedo, GNAT), which homed on the propeller noise of a target.
+The development of torpedoes also improved with the pattern-running Flächen-Absuch-Torpedo (FAT), which ran a pre-programmed course criss-crossing the convoy path and the G7es acoustic torpedo (known to the Allies as the German Naval Acoustic Torpedo, GNAT), which homed on the propeller noise of a target.
 This was initially very effective, but the Allies quickly developed countermeasures, both tactical ("Step-Aside") and technical ("Foxer").